-Here we explain what to see in Guadalest, a jewel of the Costa Blanca, in the Marina Baixa region.
+Here we explain what to see in Guadalest in one morning, a jewel of the Costa Blanca, in the region of Marina Baixa.
 It has been declared a Historic-Artistic Site and its official name in Valencian is“El Castell de Guadalest“.
 In Spanish it would be“Castillo“.

 The village and the river that reaches the reservoir, are named after the Guadalest Valley, which includes 6 villages near the Sierra de Aitana.
 These villages of a few hundred inhabitants are Benimantell (500 inhabitants), Confrides (250 inhabitants), Beniardà (230 inhabitants), El Castell de Guadalest (200 inhabitants), Benifato (124 inhabitants) and Abdet (98 inhabitants).
 A note, “Beni” means “son of” and comes from the Muslim, which gives us an idea of the history behind this area.

-Let’s start by saying that it’s the perfect place for travelers looking for a getaway.
-Far from the image of the typical tourist sites, candidate for Rural Wonder 2019 and certified as one of the 59 most beautiful villages in Spain and one of the 400 most beautiful in the world.
+We will start the visit by saying that it is the perfect place for travelers looking for a getaway.
+Far from the image of the typical tourist sites, candidate for Rural Wonder 2019 and certified as one of the 59 most beautiful villages in Spain and one of the 400 most beautiful in the World.
 And you have it here, in Alicante, very close.

-We will now explain the highlights by looking at the map of the town.
+We will now explain the highlights by looking at the map of the locality.
 With photos and maps it is easier to explain what to see in Guadalest.

 Map of Guadalest